Don’t miss our next hot rod show or sock hop.

 No woman should feel discouraged or alone.
-The Pinup Dolls dress up in classic rockabilly couture to lift each other up and create a sisterhood where women can feel safe and supported.
+The Pinup Dolls is a nonprofit where women dress up in classic rockabilly couture to lift each other up and create a sisterhood where women can feel safe and supported.

 One in four women has experienced domestic violence.
 We strive to inform people about the effects of domestic abuse and connect women with the resources they need.
 We work closely with nonprofits so that we can share their mission with a wider community.

 If you find yourself in a dangerous situation, call us at 325-374-7700.
 We can refer you to a shelter or nonprofit that can help.